ShreyasiPathak/multiinstance-learning-mammography/README.md

 2. We have provided a small snippet from our input csv file for CBIS and VinDr [here](/input-csv-files).

 ### Configuration files
-For training models using our scripts, you need to create configuration files containing all settings of the training.
+For training models using our script, you need to create configuration files containing all settings for the training.
+You can refer to our configuration files [here](all-config-files).

-1. Create the configuration file for storing input parameters for the code as follows:
+For creating your own configuration file for training a model, do as follows:
    > cd src <br/>
    > python setup/config_file_creation.py  <br/>

-2. We release the configuration files used for training all the models reported in our paper.
-You can refer to our configuration files for all datasets [here](all-config-files).
 Please add your absolute input data path to the field "preprocessed_imagepath" and the path to the input csv file in the fields "SIL_csvfilepath" and "MIL_csvfilepath" in the script. <br/>

+For reproducibility, we release the configuration files used for training all the models reported in our paper [here](all-config-files).

 ### Model training
 1. Our model training script can be found [here](src).